Emil Zátopek: Later years and death

 A hero in his native country, Zátopek was an influential figure in the Communist Party.
 However, he supported the party's democratic wing and, after the 1968 Prague Spring, he was stripped of his rank and expelled from the army and the party, removed from all important positions and forced to work in a string of menial manual labour positions.

 He gained employment in one of the few companies not discouraged from employing out-of-favour citizens.
 The company was "Stavební Geologie", and he was immediately put to work prospecting for natural resources around Bohemia, infrequently being able to visit his wife in Prague.
-His work in such a field gave rise to the rumour that he had been sent (as many before him were) to the uranium mine concentration camps; however, the camps and the last of the mines had closed many years before.
+His work in such a field gave rise to the rumour that he had been sent (as many before him were) to the uranium mine labour camps; however, the camps and the last of the mines had closed many years before.
 It is also rumoured that Zátopek had a short stint at refuse collection, but was let go as he was unable to complete a round without a horde of citizens insisting on helping him, though no evidence exists of this ever happening.

-In 1977, after 5 years of working and living away from his wife and friends, Zátopek's spirit was broken and the communist government, no longer deeming him a threat, allowed him back to Prague with the offer of a further humiliating and menial job in the ČSTV (Czechoslovak Union of Physical Education).
+In 1977, after 5 years of working and living away from his wife and friends, Zátopek's spirit was broken, and the communist government, no longer deeming him a threat, allowed him back to Prague with the offer of a further humiliating and menial job in the ČSTV (Czechoslovak Union of Physical Education).
 As the only option to get back to Prague and his wife, Zátopek accepted the offer.
 Using his gift as a linguist, the ČSTV put him to work monitoring foreign publications for the latest developments in sports science and training techniques.
-It was a lowly job shuffling papers in a small office under Strahov stadium.
+It was a lowly job shuffling papers in a small office under Strahov Stadium.
 He dutifully served until his retirement in the early 1980s.

 On 9 March 1990, Zátopek was rehabilitated by Václav Havel.

-Zátopek died in Prague on 22 November 2000 at the age of 78, from the complications of a stroke.
+Zátopek died in Prague on 21 November 2000 at the age of 78, from the complications of a stroke.
 His funeral at Prague's National Theatre was crowded with leading figures from the international sports world.

 Zátopek was awarded the Pierre de Coubertin medal (the "True Spirit of Sportsmanship" medal) in 1975.
 In 2012, he was named among the first twelve athletes to be inducted into the IAAF Hall of Fame.
 A life-size bronze statue of Zátopek was unveiled at the Stadium of Youth in Zlín in September 2014.